Bearer/bearer/docs/quickstart.md

 ## Analyze the report

-The summary report is an easily digestible view of the data security problems detected by Bearer.
+The summary report is an easily digestible view of the security problems detected by Bearer.
 A report is made up of:

 - The list of [rules](/reference/rules/) run against your code.
 - Each detected failure, containing the file location and lines that triggered the rules failure.